filisko/testable-functions/README.md

 Legacy projects are usually require/include oriented architectures, so the following can be very handy.

-As you've seen before, this package supports PHP language constructs (parsed differently than functions by PHP) wrapped in functions:
+As you've read before, this package supports PHP language constructs (parsed differently than functions by PHP) wrapped in functions:

 ```php
 $functions->require_once($path);